Return Augmented Decision Transformer for Off-Dynamics Reinforcement Learning: Detailed Experiment Setting

 \subsection{Environment and Dataset}

 In this section, we provide details of the environments and datasets used in our experiments.
 We evaluate our approaches in the Hopper, Walker2D, and HalfCheetah environments, using the corresponding environments from Gym as our target environments.
-For the target datasets, we create two distinct datasets: one with a small amount of data (1T) and another with a large amount of data (10T).
-The 10T dataset contains ten times the number of trajectories as the 1T dataset.